Jean-Paul de Dadelsen

-Jean-Paul de Dadelsen, (20 August 1913 Strasbourg – 23 June 1957 Zurich) was a French schoolmaster, officer, journalist, broadcaster and poet.
+Jean-Paul de Dadelsen (20 August 1913 – 23 June 1957) was a French schoolmaster, officer, journalist, broadcaster and poet.
 He was an early supporter of a European Common Market and adviser to Jean Monnet.

 Biography

 Youth

+Jean-Paul de Dadelsen was born on 20 August 1913 Strasbourg.
 Despite the apparently noble patronymic, Jean-Paul de Dadelsen was the son of an Alsatian notary from Guebwiller, of German and Swiss ancestry.
 His mother came from Colmar.
-He spent his childhood, up to the age of 13, in the village of Mutterholz, near Sélestat, where his father worked.
+He spent his childhood, up to the age of 13, in the village of Mutterholz near Sélestat, where his father worked.

 In 1927 the family moved to Hirsingue in the Department of Haut-Rhin.
 He attended the lycée at Mulhouse until 1929.
 He continued his secondary education at the JJ Henner college in Altkirch.
 Part of a group of artists, painters and writers, he encountered A. Schachemann, René Jourdain.
 Nathan Katz, Eugène Guillevic and pastor Hoffet.

 After failing his Baccalauréat, his parents sent him to Paris as a boarder at the Lycée Louis-le-Grand.
 In 1930 while preparing his university entrance khâgne, he met L. Senghor and Georges Pompidou.
 He attended drawing classes with the Alsatian painter, Robert Breitwieser.
 He came top of his German course in the Agrégation of 1936 and was appointed schoolmaster at the Lycée Saint-Charles in Marseille.
 Between 1936 and 1939 he translated several German writers into French, among them: Hans Helfritz, Hermann von Keyserling, Bernard von Brentano.